 The term "material change in business operations" is defined for the first time.
 The definition is significant because it triggers a requirement for a member to apply to the district office for approval of the change under proposed Rule 1017.
+The term is defined to include removing or modifying a membership agreement restriction, adding certain types of business lines, managing or co-managing underwritings for the first time, or increasing the number of associated persons involved in sales or the number of offices or markets made in excess of the safe harbor in proposed Interpretive Material 1011-1, which is described more fully below.

 NASD Regulation does not believe that it is possible to develop an exhaustive definition of the term "material change in business operations."
-If a change in a member's business falls outside of the definition, or the safe harbor described below (e.g., because it exceeded the safe harbor limits or the member has disciplinary history), then the member may contact the district office to determine if the district would deem the change to be material.
+If a change in a member's business falls outside of the definition, or the safe harbor described below (e.g., because it exceeded the safe harbor limits or the member has disciplinary history), then member may contact the district office to determine if the district would deem the change to be material.
 A member is not required to contact the district office if the member believes the change is not material.
-Nonetheless, the staff ultimately has the authority to determine whether a change not specified in the definition is material.
-If the staff determines that a change is indeed material after it is made, then the member potentially could be subject to disciplinary action for failure to file an application under proposed Rule 1017.
+However, if the staff later determines that the change is indeed material, then the member potentially could be subject to disciplinary action for failure to file an application under proposed Rule 1017.